javierhndev/Voyager-Reference-Models/TensorFlow/nlp/bert/README.md

   ```bash
   kubectl create -f bert_phase1_1card.yaml
   ```
-  Remeber to change the *dataset, pretrained parameters* and *output* folder to your own.
+  Remeber to change the *dataset, pretrained parameters* and *output* folders to your own.
 The Single card run is too slow but can be used to test the model.

 - **Phase 2** has not been checked because Phase 1 is too slow in a single card.